 You will also consider, though, whether to follow the same structure that you used in your written submissions (which has the advantage of familiarity to the tribunal) or whether to try something different and fresh (which may heighten the tribunal’s attention and interest).

 Importantly, you will organise your presentation in the manner that best befits your case.
 Representing the claimant, and thus going first, you naturally have great freedom in this regard.
 But you should exercise considerable freedom as the respondent’s representative as well.
 Sometimes, it makes sense for a respondent to follow the same structure as the claimant: rebutting, step by step, what has been said.
 But often, the claimant’s structure is not helpful to your case, as it emphasises different strengths and belittles precisely those aspects of the case that you will wish to explore.
 Mirroring the claimant’s organisation and approach means accepting how the case is framed.
 Instead, reorganise the argument to highlight the strengths in your case and to attack with maximum effect the opposition’s weaknesses.

 Address weaknesses before you reach the hearing

 In longer opening submissions, consider using different speakers on your team to address, for example, facts, law and quantum separately.
 This can have several advantages.
 First, it provides the tribunal with a welcome change in tone and style.
-Listening to the same person for two hours is a challenge for any audience; listening to three speakers over the same period helps the audience to maintain focus.
-Second, you can choose speakers that have mastered the particular subject matter they are asked to address and so lend extra credibility to your presentation.
-Legal submissions and presentations on quantum are particularly well suited to be handled by someone with specific expertise.
+Listening to the same person for two hours is a challenge for any audience; listening to three speakers over the same period helps the audience to stay focused.
+Second, you can choose speakers who have mastered the particular subject matter they are asked to address and so lend extra credibility to your presentation.
+Legal submissions and presentations on quantum are particularly well suited for handling by someone with specific expertise.

 Timing and logistics